SamFrier/SamsSeleniumProject/README.md

 4. In order for the nodes to run tests, you will need to make sure the browser(s) you want to test on are installed on the node machine.
 For example, in order to set up Firefox on a node:

-	*	Install the browser itself via e.g. apt-get.
+	*	Install the browser itself via e.g. `apt-get`.

 	*	Install the geckodriver for Firefox (this is required for Selenium Server 3.0 and later), which requires its own set of steps:

-		*	Download the geckodriver tarball using e.g. wget from here: https://github.com/mozilla/geckodriver
+		*	Download the geckodriver tarball using e.g. `wget` from here: https://github.com/mozilla/geckodriver

 		*	Unpack the tarball into a directory of your choice.
 		*	Add this directory to your path: